Gardner-BinfLab/PCPBFull/README.md

 First, you will need to download and install conda if you do not already have it.
 See here: https://docs.anaconda.com/free/miniconda/miniconda-install/

-Next, reate a new conda environment using the YML file loated in the scripts directory.
+Next, create a new conda environment using the YML file loated in the scripts directory.
 ```
-conda env create -f scripts/support/condaEnv.yml
+conda env create -f scripts/support/pcpc.yml
 ```

 Some software was unavailable for adding to the conda environment and will need to be installed manually.
-These are:
-(list of software needing manual install to be inserted here)
+These are: rnasamba (could not solve, and had to be installed in a separate conda environment)

 ## How to use this pipeline

-When running a script, always run from the project base directory.
+When running a script, always run from the project base directory. e.g.
 ```
-scripts/main/D01-runRNAcode.sh
+scripts/main/A00-initialise.sh
 ```

 Start with the scripts in alphabetical and numerical order.